omonimus1/competitive-programming/Lectures/Lecture04.md

 * When data is transferrred asynchrounsly (file IO, IO Buffers , pipe).

 Again, we can implement a queue using arrays, vectors or using the ```<queue>``` from the C++ STL.

-In the queue STL, remember the following buit-in methods:
+In the queue STL, remember at least the following buit-in methods:
 * empty()
 * swap(): exchange the contens of the two queues, even if they have different size(they two queues must be of the type).
 * emplace(): insert a new element at the end of the queue
 * push() : **add** element at  thee ne dof the queue
 * pop(): **remove** the first element from the queue

 ```
 // Create a queue of integers